ageron/jupyter-synth/README.md

-# Colab-Synth
+# Jupyter-Synth

-_A Colab notebook to have fun with audio in Python and learn the fundamentals of audio processing._
+_A Jupyter notebook to have fun with audio in Python and learn the fundamentals of audio processing._

 <table>
   <td>